A discrete event simulator for policy evaluation in liver allocation in Eurotransplant

-We have illustrated how the ELAS simulator is already being used for policy evaluation with two case studies.
+We have illustrated this with two case studies.
 In the first case study, we collaborated with the Belgian Liver and Intestine Advisory Committee (BeLIAC) to assess how the Belgian exception system can be revised to avoid that candidates who are ineligible for exception points are crowded out of transplantation.
 A follow-up question from BeLIAC was whether it would be possible to only curb MELD-SE scores for candidates with hepatocellular carcinoma (HCC), who represent 70\% of the candidates receiving (N)SEs.
-This topic is currently pending discussion in BeLIAC.
-For the second case study, we have evaluated the impact of basing ET liver allocation on ReMELD-Na scores instead of UNOS-MELD scores.
-Simulations for this case study suggested that a switch to ReMELD-Na can indeed reduce waitlist mortality, but only if the exception scores are appropriately re-scaled.
-Based on these results, the ELIAC has recommended the ET board to implement ReMELD-Na with re-scaled exception points, and this proposal is currently pending approval by the national competent authorities of several ET member countries.
+This topic is pending discussion in BeLIAC.
+For the second case study, we have evaluated the impact of basing Eurotransplant liver allocation on ReMELD-Na scores instead of UNOS-MELD scores.
+Simulations for this case study suggested that a switch to ReMELD-Na can indeed reduce waiting list mortality, but only if the exception scores are appropriately re-scaled.
+Based on these results, the ELIAC has recommended the Eurotransplant board to implement ReMELD-Na with re-scaled exception points, and this proposal is scheduled for implementation in March 2025.

-The ELAS simulator is thus useful for policy evaluation, but it also has limitations.
-A first limitation is that our simulations were driven by ET registry data, and not all information relevant for liver allocation has been registered prospectively by this registry.
-For example, in the second case study we have seen that serum sodium is not available in ET registry data for many candidates, which complicates simulating the impact of allocation principles which are based on serum sodium.
-This limitation could be addressed by prospective data collection by the ET registry of factors relevant to allocation.
-Secondly, statistical models for graft offer acceptance and post-transplant outcomes were calibrated to historical data.
+This shows that the ELAS simulator has become useful for policy evaluation.
+However, the software also has limitations.
+A first limitation is that our simulations were driven by Eurotransplant registry data, which does not capture all information relevant for liver allocation.
+For example, in the second case study we have seen that serum sodium is not available in Eurotransplant registry data for many candidates, which complicates simulating the impact of allocation principles that are based on serum sodium.
+This limitation could be addressed by prospective data collection of factors relevant to allocation.
+Secondly, statistical models for graft offer acceptance behavior and post-transplant survival were calibrated to historical data.
 New developments in liver transplantation threaten the external validity of these models.
-An example of such a development is machine perfusion, which is enhancing outcomes after liver transplantation \cite{terraultLiverTransplantation20232023} and is changing decision-making related to graft offer acceptance.
-This limitation can potentially be addressed by re-calibrating statistical models on contemporary data.
+An example of such a development is machine perfusion, which is enhancing outcomes after liver transplantation \citep{terraultLiverTransplantation20232023} and is altering graft offer acceptance behavior of transplantation centers.
+This limitation can potentially be addressed by recalibrating statistical models with contemporary data.